Harriet Sutherland-Leveson-Gower, Duchess of Sutherland: Mistress of the Robes

 Queen Victoria is said to have remarked to the Duchess on arriving at Stafford House, "I have come from my House to your Palace."
-With its ornate decoration and the dramatic sweep of the great staircase, the Grand Hall is a magnificent introduction to one of the finest town houses in London.
+With its ornate decoration and the sweep of its main staircase, the Grand Hall was considered one of the finest town houses in London.

 In 1861 the 4th Rogart Company of the 1st Sutherland Volunteer Rifle Corps formed up.
 The company bore the title "Duchess Harriet's Company Rogart" upon the pouch-belt plate.

 The Duchess's last public appearance was at the Prince of Wales's marriage in 1863.
 In that year she was seized with an illness from which she never recovered.
 However, she was able to entertain Garibaldi, for whom she had great admiration, at Chiswick House and Trentham, Staffordshire, during his visit to England in April 1864.
 She died on 27 October 1868 at her London residence, Stafford House, aged 62.
 She was interred in the mausoleum of the Dukes of Sutherland at Trentham.
 W E Gladstone was one of the pall-bearers at her funeral.
 The Duchess's letters, some of which were published by her son Lord Ronald Gower in Stafford House Letters, parts iv-vi., prove her to have had an affectionate disposition, with some sense of humour.
 She had also an interest in architecture and gardening.

 Issue

-On 18 May 1823 Harriet married George Sutherland-Leveson-Gower, Earl Gower, eldest son of the 2nd Marquess of Stafford, and a man twenty years her senior.
+On 18 May 1823, Harriet married George Sutherland-Leveson-Gower, Earl Gower, eldest son of the 2nd Marquess of Stafford, and a man twenty years her senior.
 Her father-in-law was created Duke of Sutherland in 1833, and was succeeded by his son later that year, whereupon Harriet became the Duchess of Sutherland.